WiaanB/gophercises/README.md

 a basic deck of cards implementation to be used in a future project

 ## blackjack
-created a blackjack game with with the deck of cards created, along with a basic blackjack AI
+created a blackjack game with with the deck of cards created

+## blackjack_ai
+Created an automatic blackjack AI to play the game with implementation for betting